-IV.A.5.
+IV.
+A. 5.
 Introduction

-Provide a context or background for the study (i.e., the nature of the problem and its significance).
+Provide a context or background for the study (that is, the nature of the problem and its significance).
 State the specific purpose or research objective of, or hypothesis tested by, the study or observation; the research objective is often more sharply focused when stated as a question.
-Both the main and secondary objectives should be made clear, and any pre-specified subgroup analyses should be described.
-Give only strictly pertinent references and do not include data or conclusions from the work being reported.
+Both the main and secondary objectives should be clear, and any prespecified subgroup analyses should be described.
+Provide only directly pertinent references, and do not include data or conclusions from the work being reported.

-IV.A.6.
+IV.
+A. 6.
 Methods

-The Methods section should include only information that was available at the time the plan or protocol for the study was written; all information obtained during the conduct of the study belongs in the Results section.
+The Methods section should include only information that was available at the time the plan or protocol for the study was being written; all information obtained during the study belongs in the Results section.

-IV.A.6.a.
-Selection and Description of Participants

-Describe your selection of the observational or experimental participants (patients or laboratory animals, including controls) clearly, including eligibility and exclusion criteria and a description of the source population.
-Because the relevance of such variables as age and sex to the object of research is not always clear, authors should explain their use when they are included in a study report; for example, authors should explain why only subjects of certain ages were included or why women were excluded.
+IV.
+A. 6. a.
+Selection and Description of Participants Describe your selection of the observational or experimental participants (patients or laboratory animals, including controls) clearly, including eligibility and exclusion criteria and a description of the source population.
+Because the relevance of such variables as age and sex to the object of research is not always clear, authors should explain their use when they are included in a study report-for example, authors should explain why only participants of certain ages were included or why women were excluded.
 The guiding principle should be clarity about how and why a study was done in a particular way.
-When authors use variables such as race or ethnicity, they should define how they measured the variables and justify their relevance.
+When authors use such variables as race or ethnicity, they should define how they measured these variables and justify their relevance.

-IV.A.6.b.
-Technical information

-Identify the methods, apparatus (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to allow other workers to reproduce the results.
-Give references to established methods, including statistical methods (see below); provide references and brief descriptions for methods that have been published but are not well known; describe new or substantially modified methods, give reasons for using them, and evaluate their limitations.
+IV.
+A. 6. b.
+Technical Information Identify the methods, apparatus (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to allow others to reproduce the results.
+Give references to established methods, including statistical methods (see below); provide references and brief descriptions for methods that have been published but are not well-known; describe new or substantially modified methods, give the reasons for using them, and evaluate their limitations.
 Identify precisely all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration.